nobias-fht/advanced-scripting/docs/course/pipelines/basic_segmentation/thresholding_an_image.md

+---
+tags:
+  - pipeline
+  - thresholding
+---
-#Image Thresholding
+# Image Thresholding

 We want to apply a threshold to this image.
 We could just pick a number that works well for this image but remember, we're trying to make a script that we could potentially apply to many images.
-If we select one number that works with this image, it might not work as well with other images.
+If we select one number that works with this image, it might not work as well with other images. :thinking:

-A better approach is to select an autothreshold method.
+A better approach is to select an autothreshold method. :rocket:

-??? question "Add to your script steps to threshold both images using ImageJ's autothreshold feature.
-Hint: You might want to make copies of these files before you threshold them, so that we have the raw images to work with later!"
+??? example "Add to your script steps to threshold both images using ImageJ's autothreshold feature. *Hint*: You might want to make copies of these files before you threshold them, so that we have the raw images to work with later!"

-    ```javascript
-    open("C:/Users/damian.dalle/OneDrive - Htechnopole/Desktop/course_test_data/bax_DAPI_overlay.tif");
+    ```javascript hl_lines="7 8 9 10 11 12"
+    open("path/to/data/bax_DAPI_overlay.tif");
     run("Split Channels");
     selectWindow("C1-bax_DAPI_overlay.tif");
     rename("nuclei");